ShpeeBot/ShpeeBot-8/README.md

 [![Discord](https://discordapp.com/api/guilds/128598463947472897/widget.png)](https://discord.gg/0iXEgtjdHgkpdsVr)
 ## About

 A fantastic, helpful, and fun [Discord](https://discordapp.com) chat and music bot!
-Gravebot comes with a bunch of cool and powerful commands for both Discord and games!
+Shpeebot comes with a bunch of cool and powerful commands for both Discord and games!

 ## [Changelog](CHANGELOG.md)

-## How to use
-#### Invitation
-The easiest way to set this bot up on your server is to invite it to your Discord server.
-It is currently hosted 24/7 and will always get the newest features first.

-In order to do that, just [click here](https://discordapp.com/oauth2/authorize?&client_id=170664340968570880&scope=bot&permissions=305261590) and choose a server.
-You need to have **Manage Server** permission on that server.
-You may remove some of the permissions if you wish, but be warned it may break current and upcoming features.

-If you want to give the bot a first try, you may do that in the [Gravebot's Lair](https://discord.gg/0iXEgtjdHgkpdsVr) Discord server.

-If you have any questions, feedback, or want to request features, you may also do that by leaving a message in [Gravebot's Lair](https://discord.gg/0iXEgtjdHgkpdsVr), using the `!feedback` command, private messaging Gravestorm or Zalik, as well as opening an [issue on Github](https://github.com/Gravebot/Gravebot/issues/new).

-For self hosting, click [here](#localconfig).

 ## Commands
 #### Help: